Skip to content

 • understanding that the organisation is not responsible for helping runners to manage any common issues that might arise and that with races like the Tor des Géants®, across mountain terrain, your safety depends on your own capacity for self-management in extreme situations.

-5.TERMS OF REGISTRATION
+5. TERMS OF REGISTRATION

-The race is open to any man or woman over the age of 18 at the time of registration, members or otherwise (categories include Seniors and Veterans).
+The race is open to any man or woman over the age of 18 at the time of the race, members or otherwise (categories include Seniors and Veterans).
 There are no specific restrictions on registering for the Gran Trail Courmayeur, but it is strongly recommended that you have taken part in at least one other long-distance endurance trail over mountain terrain with a significant altitude difference.

 KM